18 Reasons to Drive to Lake Havasu City

 Book a room at the right hotel

-Lake Havasu City has its share of hotel chains, including a snazzy new Holiday Inn Express, but it's the independent resorts along the water that come with an extra dose of charm and character.
-The Nautical helped kick off Lake Havasu as a tourist destination back in the '60s, yet it still feels new with a timeless art deco design.
+Lake Havasu City has its share of hotel chains, but it's the independent resorts along the water that come with an extra dose of charm and character.
+The Nautical helped kick off Lake Havasu as a tourist destination back in the '60s, yet still feels new with a timeless art deco design.
 Suites open up to a lawn and beachfront on Thompson Bay, where guests can park their own boats.
 Hang out at one of two pools, grab a drink at Turtle Bar, and watch the tours float by.
 Heat is a little more modern—like '80s Miami modern—and popular with pet owners, the Spring Break crowd, and anyone who wants to lounge on a daybed at the rooftop bar.
+It's one of two boutique resorts along with Sway, formerly the Bridgewater Hotel before a recent, extensive renovation.
 The London Bridge Resort is "party in the front" (with Kokomo, Martini Bay, and a waterslide at the pool) and "business in the back" with comfortable suites that are larger and more contemporary than the hotel's exterior suggests.
 They come with full kitchens that may or may not have unexpected perks like a set of steak knives or a blender… you know, just in case.

 Pick the right time to visit

 Lake Havasu takes pride in being a year-round destination, although early spring and fall are when locals enjoy having the place mostly to themselves.
 Summer is the party zone, often with a carnival atmosphere.
 Temperatures are through the roof, but hey, it's a dry heat.
-Some prefer to plan a trip around a big event.
-The Desert Storm Poker Run & Shootout attracts multimillion-dollar boats that not only zip along the river, but parade down Main Street to maximize the spectacle.
-Competition is fierce in the International Jet Sports Boating Association World Finals and UTV World Championship.
-Rockabilly Reunion is a '50s-inspired car show and festival while WinterBlast is a multi-day fireworks presentation by the Western Pyrotechnic Association.
-Some of these events have been or will be postponed during the pandemic, so always check directly for the latest information.
-Still on track, however, is a 50th anniversary celebration of the London Bridge this October, spotlighting the landmark that helped make Lake Havasu City a true vacation getaway.
+With that in mind, some prefer to plan a trip around a big event.
+Rockabilly Reunion (February) is a '50s-inspired car show and concert while the Desert Storm Poker Run & Shootout (April) attracts multimillion-dollar boats that not only zip along the river, but parade down Main Street to maximize the spectacle.
+Competition is fierce in the International Jet Sports Boating Association World Finals and UTV World Championship (both in October).
+Yet winter brings the most enduring excitement.
+The Parade of Lights kicks off the holiday season the first weekend of December with up to 60 illuminated boats passing through the channel.
+The same weekend, hundreds of motorcyclists roar down Main Street in Santa hats to deliver gifts for families in need.
+The season wraps with the Lake Havasu Balloon Festival (January) and WinterBlast (February), a multi-day fireworks presentation by the Western Pyrotechnic Association.